JuliaDynamics/DrWatson.jl/paper/paper.md

 Several DrWatson functions like `projectdir`, `datadir`, `plotsdir` and similar are then made available.
 When these functions are called they always return the absolute path to the directory (or the appropriate subdirectories) in the active project, independently of the current working directory or the script directory these functions are called from.
 This establishes a relative-only path relationship within the project, which allows it to naturally run on other machines when shared or synced via e.g. a cloud service.
-Adding the command `@quickactive "ProjectName"` to the start of every script automatically activates the appropriate project and thus enables all DrWatson features with minimal effort.
+Adding the command `@quickactivate "ProjectName"` to the start of every script automatically activates the appropriate project and thus enables all DrWatson features with minimal effort.

 Once the project structure and navigation has been established, there are several functions that help the scientific workflow.
 For example, the function `dict_list` provides a convient and consistent way of defining containers of parameter values.
 `savename` can be used for preparing a file name or a figure title.